Skip to main content

 Why Mercans Leads in Employer of Record (EOR) Services in New Zealand:

-• Compliance with Key Employment Standards: Mercans ensures strict adherence to New Zealand’s Employment Relations Act (ERA) and engages fully with the Employment Relations Authority (ERA), ensuring that businesses meet local labor obligations and maintain fair, lawful employment practices.
-This thorough understanding of New Zealand’s employment laws enables companies to operate with full legal security.
+• Compliance with Key Employment Standards: Mercans ensures strict adherence to New Zealand’s Employment Relations Act and related standards, helping businesses meet local labor obligations and maintain fair, lawful employment practices.

 • Flexible Employment Solutions: Mercans provides a range of flexible employment options, supporting full-time employees, contractors, freelancers, and expatriates, making it easier for businesses to meet diverse workforce needs efficiently.